ozfortress/ozfortress_docs/docs/rules/global.md

 In the event of a mercenary being required, this must be posted by the team requesting the mercenary in the match thread **prior** to the commencement of the match.
 This must include any class locks as described in [6.2.4.
 Mercenary Class Locking](/rules/global/#624-mercenary-class-locking).

-Failing to provide relevant information in Math Threads may result in the following penalties:
+Failing to provide relevant information in Match Threads may result in the following penalties:

 |                  | Player Penalty |               Team Penalty               |
 | ---------------: | :------------: | :--------------------------------------: |